Travel to the Netherlands during Covid-19: What you need to know before you go - KRDO

 What’s the Covid situation?

 Covid cases spiked in mid-July in the Netherlands, albeit from a low base, driven in part by the emergence of the highly contagious Delta variant.
 Cases have been trending downwards.
-As of October 1 there have been just over two million cases in the country, with 12,020 in the past week.
-There have been 18,584 deaths from Covid.
-So far, just over 66.5% of the population is fully vaccinated.
+As of October 8 there have been just over two million cases in the country, with 13,623 in the past week.
+There have been 18,625 deaths from Covid.
+So far, nearly 70% of the population is fully vaccinated.

 What can visitors expect?